A man and a woman are sitting in front of a laptop

 More about WeCare

-What is the scope of daily sickness benefits insurance?
+What does daily sickness benefits insurance cover?

 Waiting period